 Next step for improving security with SSL.

 By default, all requests use HTTP protocol, which is not secure.
 All traffic is sent by HTTP as a clear text, so anyone can “listen” to your server and collect all the necessary information.
 To prevent this, we use SSL that encrypts the channel between the browser and the server.
 When you configure IIS, you can notice several settings for SSL:

 When you use the “Ignore client certificate” setting, your channel will be secure, but anyone can send a request to the server.
 This mechanism is useful for login forms and other forms where users send secure information.
 If you choose to accept certificates, your server will ask for a certificate but will not necessarily deny access if the certificate is not provided.
 If you select “Require client certificates”, the user must supply a valid certificate or the user will receive an error message.
 By selecting the “Require” option we cover two security issues: only users with a valid client certificate can access the server, the connection is really encrypted; and you know who works with the server (because you can track logged users and their certificates).
 We also use this SSL type between our servers to protect channels between our applications.

 And the last step is Logging.

-You should log all important operations, such as authentication events, login attempt count, all operations for writing/editing the date, reading secure data, servers events, etc. If the log system is implemented correctly, it enables us to detect attacks, to diagnose errors and to recover from attacks.
-I also suggest implementation of a mechanism for hashing log entries, which prevents our system from changing logs.
+You should log all important operations, such as authentication events, login attempt count, all operations for writing/editing the date, reading secure data, server events, etc. If the log system is implemented correctly, it enables us to detect attacks, to diagnose errors, and to recover from attacks.
+I also suggest the implementation of a mechanism for hashing log entries, which prevents our system from changing logs.